UK travel giant Thomas Cook collapses, cancels all bookings | DW | 23.09.2019

 Thomas Cook collapsed Monday, leaving hundreds of thousands of people stranded around the globe.

-The UK's Civil Aviation Authority said the world's oldest travel agency had now ceased trading as frantic efforts began to repatriate holidaymakers.
+The UK's Civil Aviation Authority said the world's oldest travel agency had now ceased trading after 178 years in business, as frantic efforts began to repatriate holidaymakers.

-"Due to the significant scale of the situation, some disruption is inevitable, but the Civil Aviation Authority will endeavor to get people home as close as possible to their planned dates," it said in a statement.
+"Due to the significant scale of the situation, some disruption is inevitable, but the Civil Aviation Authority will endeavor to get people home as close as possible to their planned dates," the authority said in a statement.

 "Thomas Cook has ceased trading so all Thomas Cook flights are now canceled," it added.